cauliyang/academic/content/en/post/008-Nei-Saitou-Neighbor-Joining/index.md

                 last_node_label = label

     # create a fake root with label 'root'
-    fake_root = TreeNode(('root', ' '))
+    fake_root = TreeNode(("root", " "))
     # get node label of final two nodes after NJ
     current_node_index = list(TREEDICT.keys())
     # if final two nodes are merged node
     if not last_node_label:

-        # add last edge to right childern of fake root
+        # add last edge to right children of fake root
-        # because the left childern of fake root is "TRUE root", which has three childerns
+        # because the left children of fake root is "TRUE root", which has three childerns
-        # the right childern of fake root is linked to left children of it in real
+        # the right children of fake root is linked to left children of it in real
-        # so the edge indictes the distance between left childern and right childern
+        # so the edge indicates the distance between left children and right children
-        # even though right childern is linked to fake root in binary_tree
+        # even though right children is linked to fake root in binary_tree
         TREEDICT[current_node_index[1]].key[1] = last_node_edges

         # create tree structure